About the club

 What we offer:

-We are a voluntary sports club affiliated to Canoeing Ireland and we offer certified training courses, weekly training sessions and family events.
-We meet weekly on Saturdays between May and September and we also run river trips usually on Sundays throughout the year.
-All of our activities are aimed at increasing participation in paddlesports and making the canal accessible to the local community.
+We are a voluntary sports club affiliated to Canoeing Ireland and we offer approved certified training courses, training sessions and family events.
+We operate all year round kayaking on Irish rivers as well as International venues.
+The club is primarily running whitewater kayaking, freestyle kayaking and training courses.
+All of our activities are aimed at increasing participation in paddlesports and we dedicate time during summer to getting people active on the canal.

 Where we are: